Kronstadt: Foundation

 One of the first governors of Kronstadt was a veteran of the Royal Scots Navy, Admiral Thomas Gordon who was a refugee in Russia from the Scottish union with England and became chief commander of the port of Kronstadt from 1727 to 1741.

 Just as Kronstadt became populated and fortified, it attracted merchants from maritime powers most notably, the Dutch, the British and the Germans through the old Hanse connections.
 The community of British merchants or "factors" came to be known as the English Factory, despite the fact that many of them were Scots.
 They settled both in Kronstadt and in St Petersburg itself and for a time dominated both inward and outward trade, especially in the reign of Catherine the Great.
 They became an integral part of British trade and foreign policy through the Board of Trade in London.
 A number of the British settlers became naturalised Russians.
+The population by the 1840s was 44,000.
 Trading alliances were sharply interrupted by the outbreak of the Crimean War (1854).

 Kronstadt was thoroughly refortified in the 19th century.
 The old three-decker forts, five in number, which formerly constituted the principal defences and had resisted the Anglo-French fleets during the Crimean War, became of secondary importance.
 From the plans of Eduard Totleben a new fort, Fort Constantine, and four batteries were constructed (1856–1871) to defend the principal approach, and seven batteries to cover the shallower northern channel.
 All these fortifications were low and thickly armoured earthworks with heavy Krupp guns on their ramparts.
 The city is surrounded by an enceinte.

 In summer 1891, the French fleet was officially received in Kronstadt.
 It was a first step towards the forthcoming Franco-Russian Alliance.

 Russian Civil War

-During the Petrograd (now Saint Petersburg) riots of the February revolution, the sailors of Petrograd joined the revolution and executed their officers, thus gaining a reputation as dedicated revolutionaries.
-During the civil war, the sailors participated on the red side, until 1921, when they rebelled against Bolshevik rule in the Kronstadt rebellion.
+During the Petrograd (now Saint Petersburg) riots of the February Revolution, the sailors of Petrograd joined the revolution and executed their officers, thus gaining a reputation as dedicated revolutionaries.
+After the October Revolution, the sailors allied with the Bolsheviks.
+They would remain supporters of the Bolsheviks until 1921.

 Kronstadt with its supporting forts and minefields was key in protecting Petrograd from foreign forces.
 Despite this, the cruiser Oleg was torpedoed and sunk by a small motor boat after participating in the bombardment of Krasnaya Gorka fort that had revolted against the Bolsheviks.
 This was followed on August 18, 1919, by a raid of seven Royal Navy Coastal Motor Boats inside the harbour of Kronstadt itself, damaging the Soviet battleships Petropavlovsk and Andrei Pervozvanny, and sinking a submarine supply ship, the Pamiat Azova.